 Reading German short stories can improve your German tremendously.
 Also, they are not as long as a novel, thus, they require less motivation to finish.
 I compiled you a list of stories that you can add to your list.
 There are also links to the books so you can get them and the bonus is that all of the books that I will list here is below $10 in the Kindle version (all prices at the time of publishing this post).

 Becoming fluent in German: 150 Short Stories for Beginners

-This book is only $3,77 and includes far more than just the reading material.
+This book includes far more than just the reading material.
 An audio version of the book as well as over 900 digital flashcards to help you learn even better.
 Words used in this book is repeated very often throughout and thus it will be easier for you to remember those words.
 At the end of each story, there is also some vocabulary and questions.

 Learn German With Stories: Café in Berlin – 10 Short Stories For Beginners

 These stories show the experiences of a newcomer in Berlin.
 Thus, while learning about the capital of Germany, you will also learn some German.
 Also, there is a German-English dictionary to accompany every story as well as some questions and answers.
 Other bonus material includes videos, flashcards and exercises.

 Great German Short Stories